 We’ve teamed up with The Negative Space to celebrate and recognize your integral role along the FA journey.
 You are part of the FA story, but you also have your own story.
 We hope that the items in this box remind you that YOUR story matters!
 These boxes are ordered by FARF and shipped by The Negative Space to support newly diagnosed families or those going through major medical events.
 To notify FARF that a primary caregiver is currently supporting a loved one through a major medical event and could benefit from receiving a caregiver gift box, please contact Family Services Program Manager, Rosie Holcomb.
 Caregiver gift boxes are currently only available for shipping within the United States and are limited to one box per household.
 Thank you to Allison Breininger at The Negative Space, an FA caregiver herself, for designing these gifts and working alongside us in efforts to better support caregivers!

 At FARF, we see and honor caregivers and all that they do each day for the person in their life living with FA.
 We recognize that this role is hard and can feel lonely and overwhelming.
-Our partner, Allison Breininger, offers one-on-one peer coaching to caregivers who are looking for someone who has been in their shoes, and that can provide a safe place to talk along with practical support.
+Our partner, Allison Breininger, offers one-on-one peer coaching to caregivers who are looking for someone who has been in their shoes, and who can provide a safe place to talk along with practical support.
 FARF is pleased to offer a limited number of scholarships for FA caregivers interested in receiving coaching but for whom cost is prohibitive.
-Contact Allison for more information email@example.com.
+Contact Allison for more information firstname.lastname@example.org.

 We often think of grief as something that only happens after a death, but it can also be felt in anticipation of a death or other kind of loss.
 In this community, grief begins at the time of diagnosis (or as soon as the possibility of death occurs in one’s mind), and it does not have a destination.
 It’s natural to grieve the future you thought you’d have with your loved one, the inevitable medical crises on the horizon, the physical and emotional pain that your loved one will endure, future financial strains, relationships that may suffer, as well as all future secondary losses that accompany a diagnosis like Fanconi anemia.
 This feeling of grief before impending loss is called anticipatory grief.
 Anticipatory grief includes a wide range of emotions, with grief responses that fall on a very broad spectrum; there really is no right or wrong way to grieve.